Why Is This Place so Great?

 Since the hotel is located in a remote area, it can take between 30 and 40 minutes to reach the local town by car.
 Consequently, we highly recommend those who want to explore the island to rent a car since the resort offers free parking to its guests.
 Conversely, if you’re looking for a relaxing holiday then we highly recommend looking for a half board price that includes dinner during your stay.

-For Lifestyle Choose: Mana Retreat Lombok
+Lifestyle Hotel: Mana Retreat Lombok

 Mana Retreat Lombok is another amazing hotel perfect for both our eco-conscious and wellness-focused lifestyle travelers.
 The resort is known for hosting 3 or 6-night individual or group yoga retreats year round for yogis of all levels to relax their mind and body.
 The resort operates as many as 5 yoga and meditation sessions per day.
 Guests who book their yoga retreats have complimentary access to these classes (with a cap of up to 15 classes for 3-night retreats, 26 classes for 6-night retreats) as well as a daily fresh coconut, a complimentary spa package (one treatment of choice per night of stay), roundtrip airport pick up and drop off services, and breakfast amongst many other benefits.
 This being said, the resort also offers drop-in classes or class packages for those interested in meditating but are either staying elsewhere in Lombok or have other items on the agenda during their stay.